 - Uninsured & Underinsured Motorist Bodily Injury (UM & UIM).
 This is one of the confusing car insurance terms in Chicago policies.
 This type of coverage is beneficial if you or your passengers are injured in an accident caused by another driver who doesn’t have enough insurance, has no insurance or leaves the scene of the accident and can’t be found.

-After reviewing these car insurance terms for Chicago, if you need help understanding your policy or have more questions, visit the Great Northern Insurance Agency website to speak with a knowledgeable agent.
+After reviewing these car insurance terms for Chicago, if you need help understanding your policy or have more questions, visit the Business Name website to speak with a knowledgeable agent.